OutSystems/docs-support/src/enterprise/troubleshooting/vpn-troubleshooting-guide.md

 1. Encapsulating Security Payload (ESP) protocol 50 isn't blocked (inbound/outbound).

-1. The security association lifetime is set to 3600 seconds (60 minutes).
+1. The security association lifetime is equal or lower than 3600 seconds (60 minutes).

 1. There are no Firewall ACLs interfering with IPsec traffic.